Epidemiology: Dec. 1

 Please note that in addition to the materials required by the department, the MCH Program requires a supplemental statement of purpose.
-This 1-page document should answer the following questions:
+This one-page document should answer the following questions:

 - Why have you chosen to work in and study maternal and child health?
 What issues, individuals, or communities in the US interest you?